phDaveGit/rodneylittlesii/drafts/posts/oss-contribution.md

 ## Contribute

-After reading this I hope you understand how you can better support frameworks your consume.
+After reading this I hope you understand how you can better support frameworks yours consume.
 While I want your code, I prefer your investment in the product.
 Then we can work together as a community and make better software for ourselves!